jahangir842/docker-notes/add-host.md

 ```

 ### Important Notes
-- **Temporary Nature:** The host entries added using `--add-host` are temporary and only exist for the duration of the container's lifecycle.
+- **Temporary Nature:** The host entries added using `--add-host` are temporary and only exist for the container's lifecycle.
 Once the container is stopped or removed, the entries are lost.
 - **Network Modes:** The `--add-host` flag works with all Docker network modes, including bridge, host, and none.
 - **Security Considerations:** Be cautious when adding host entries, especially in production environments, as it can potentially expose your container to malicious hosts or misconfigured DNS entries.

 ### Conclusion
 The `--add-host` flag is a powerful tool for customizing the networking behavior of Docker containers.
 It allows for precise control over hostname resolution, making it invaluable in development, testing, and complex deployment scenarios.
+The ability to map `host.docker.internal` to `host-gateway` provides a convenient way to access host services from within a container, further enhancing Docker's flexibility.